 5. Have some quiet time

 Have a dedicated space set up that is calming.

 Fill it with fluffy cushions, low lighting, soft toys, colouring sheets, favourite picture books and lava lamp.
 Headphones and MP3 player to listen to calm music or audio books.

 You could buy a small tent or throw a sheet over a couple of chairs.

-This could be a place he could go to if he is feeling over whelmed, to calm down or just to chill out.
-To have his own space will make him feel special and safe.
+This could be a place you child could go to if they are feeling overwhelmed, to calm down or just to chill out.
+To have their own space will make them feel special and safe.

-You could also use an emotions chart to help him describe how he’s feeling or get him to verbalise where he sits on a 1 to 10 scale.
+You could also use an emotions chart to help them describe how they’re feeling or get them to verbalise where they sit on a 1 to 10 scale.

-This is useful to help him learn to self-soothe if he begins to feel frustrated or angry.
-Teach him to recognise the physical signs like sweaty palms, flushed face and heavy beating heart.
-Then he take himself to his calm space or use other strategies such as counting in his head or reciting a rap.
+This is useful to help them learn to self-soothe if they begin to feel frustrated or angry.
+Teach them to recognise the physical signs like sweaty palms, flushed face and heavy beating heart.
+Then they can go to the calm space or use other strategies such as counting or reciting a rap.

-You may need to help him by giving him choices such as ‘go to your special space or go and sit in the garden’.
+You may need to help by giving choices such as ‘go to your special space or go and sit in the garden’.

-Reward with praise if he manages to successfully calm himself.
+Reward with praise if your child manages to self-soothe.